sealmindset/Windows-PrivEsc-Setup/README.md

 # Windows-PrivEsc-Setup

-Forked from Tib3rius for setting up a Windows 10 for running through the privilege escalation exercises.
+Forked from Tib3rius to set up a Windows 10 for running through the privilege escalation exercises.

 As of 1809, Windows Defender keep quarantining the exploit binaries.